 Traffic Already in the Intersection

-If you’re approaching an intersection where you either have a green light or there’s no stop sign in your direction, but there is a car in the intersection either going straight or trying to make a left turn, you must yield to them.
+You must yield the right of way to an approaching vehicle when you are entering an intersection and there’s a green light or there’s no stop sign in your direction, but there is a car in the intersection either going straight or trying to make a left turn, you must yield to them.

 Left Turn Yields

-If two drivers approach the same intersection from opposite directions, the driver who wants to turn left must yield to the driver going straight or turning right.
+If two drivers approach the same intersection from opposite directions the right of way at intersection rules state that, the driver who wants to turn left must yield to the driver going straight or turning right.

 It’s important to note that when turning left, the driver must yield to any vehicle or pedestrian that’s close enough to the intersection to be a hazard.